HMS LOTHIAN 1944-46

 1 9 4 5

-On completion took passage to Manus in Admiralty Islands to support of destroyers of
+January to AprilOn completion took passage to Manus in Admiralty Islands to support of destroyers of British Pacific Fleet in Task Force 57

-(Note: British Pacific Fleet Train was identified as Task Force 112 and some of the ships allocated were already deployed in the Pacific
+(Note: British Pacific Fleet Train was identified as Task Force 112 and some of the ships allocated were already deployed in the Pacific.

 The Flagship HMS LOTHIAN arrived at Manus on 2nd March and had proved to be totally unsuited for this task.
-See THE FORGOTTEN FLEET by J Winton. and WAR WITH JAPAN (HMSO).
+See THE FORGOTTEN FLEET by J Winton. and WAR WITH JAPAN (HMSO).May Arrived at Manus for support of destroyers in BPF.

 29th